Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 There probably wasn’t a lot of alcohol consumption when you were in school.

-walstib Premium Member about 1 month ago
+walstib Premium Member 3 months ago

 Watching Jelly Roll and Post Malone on CBS Nashville New Year’s Eve tonight.
 I guess face tattoos are a thing now.